gtema/gtema.github.io/homeautomatization.md

 `cd server && python test.py` (do not forget you virtualenv)

-* Security
+### Security

-Backend REST API access is protected by the JWT authorization token.
+Backend REST API access is protected by the Basic auth or API_KEY authorization token.
 In order to use API authorize yourself first at the given auth point (by default configured /auth) and add received token (or the API_KEY) to the headers of all further API requests.
+Alternatively simply provide credentials with each API request.
+User creation is not supported so far (during the db initialization few users are being created)

-* Deployment instructions
+### Deployment instructions

 I'm planning to run the project on the RaspberryPi V1.
 So most likely it would be deployed under mod_wsgi@apache application serving also compacted JS due to the performance lack.
 However there are multiple possibilities for deployment:

 - docker containers (standalone containers, mixed container with mod_fsgi + compacted JS, docker-compose)
 - Standalone apps: API (Flask server, any other Python web server, mod_fsgi) and Web (node.js, minimized JS on a static web werver)
+- PaaS:
   - Heroku: API is deployable to the Heroku with no changes now.
 Just set the config variable APP_SETTINGS=config.HerokuConfig and configure a PG addon
+  - docker cloud is in progress

 The only rule for deployment: connect API with DB of your choice, configure Frontend to give correct link to API from browsers.

 ### UML diagrams

-comming soon.
-They are present in the repo, but later I will export them as images
+comming soon...